towhee-io/towhee-docs/docs/advanced/DAG-details.md

 - Iter_info: the way of processing input data.

 - Framework: optional, if the operator is neural network related and based on some machine learning framworks, users can specify which framework to use.
-Towhee use pytroch in deafult.
+Towhee use pytroch in default.

 **DataFrameRepr**